 - SC2.1 Cases will be addressed promptly and resolved quickly and efficiently at the level of the University appropriate to the nature of the offence. - SC2.2 Each case will be handled fairly and equitably with due regard to the individual circumstances of each case. - SC2.3 Students shall have the right of appeal against the finding and/or penalty of their case. - SC2.4 Any issues relating to pastoral care and welfare that arise while addressing a student disciplinary matter will be handled with sensitivity and due regard to confidentiality.
 Staff engaged with disciplinary matters should be aware of the University's Data Protection Code of Practice with particular attention paid to Section 8 (Data Sharing) and Section 19 (References). - SC2.5 Penalties imposed as a result of conduct issues being referred for action under the terms of these regulations will only be overridden by Extenuating Circumstances procedures in exceptional cases. - SC2.6 A student shall be entitled to be accompanied and, where applicable represented, by a person who can provide support and, where applicable, guidance to the student concerned at investigation meetings or hearings.
-That person may not be present either as a legal or trade union representative and must be a member of the Edinburgh Napier University 'community', i.e. a member of University staff, an office bearer or member of staff of Napier Students' Association, a member of staff from the Independent Student Advice Service (ISAS) or another student.
-Any 'accompanying' person or representative must not have been involved in the incident under investigation. - SC2.7 With regard to the Edinburgh Napier University 'community' as defined in SC2.6 above, only ISAS staff will be regarded as being permitted to represent the student.
+That person may not be present either as a legal or trade union representative and must be a member of the Edinburgh Napier University 'community', i.e. a member of University staff, an office bearer or member of staff from the Edinburgh Napier Students' Association (ENSA), a member of staff from the ENSA Advice service or another student.
+Any 'accompanying' person or representative must not have been involved in the incident under investigation. - SC2.7 With regard to the Edinburgh Napier University 'community' as defined in SC2.6 above, only ENSA Advice staff will be regarded as being permitted to represent the student.
 All other members of the 'community' will be regarded as accompanying the student. - SC2.8 Investigation records will normally be made available to all parties involved in the disciplinary hearing. - SC2.9 All allegations received will be treated confidentially.
-Each will be investigated informally in the first instance to establish whether or not there is a case to answer before any formal investigation is started. - SC2.10 All records documenting the conduct and findings of disciplinary proceedings against individual students will be retained until the last action on the case, plus six years, has elapsed.
+Each will be investigated informally in the first instance to establish whether or not there is a case to answer before any formal investigation is started. - SC2.10 All records documenting the conduct and findings of disciplinary proceedings against individual students will be retained until the last action on the case, plus six years, has elapsed. - SC2.11 Where action within these regulations is required by a senior member of staff, such as a member of University Leadership Team, a nominee may act on their behalf should the incumbent post holder be unavailable.

-SC3 CRIMINAL OFFENCES, WITHDRAWAL AND EXCULSION
+SC3 CRIMINAL OFFENCES, PROTECTION OF VULNERABLE GROUPS, WITHDRAWAL AND EXCULSION